Met Éireann has upgraded Co Kerry to a Status Orange rain warning for tomorrow as Storm Amy is set to bring rain and strong winds in the coming days.

-A Status Yellow rain warning for Cavan, Donegal, Munster, Connacht and Longford and will be in place from 6am tomorrow until 8pm.
+A Status Yellow rain warning has been issued for Cavan, Donegal, Munster, Connacht and Longford and will be in place from 6am tomorrow until 8pm.

 Met Éireann has warned of widespread rain which may lead to localised flooding, difficult travelling conditions and blocked drains.